-Gallery of Beautiful Bettas
+Gallery of Pictures of Beautiful Betta Fish

 There was a time when the betta, also known as the Siamese fighting fish, could only be found in red, blue and the occasional green at your local pet shop.
 Today, these fish are truly the jewels of the hobby aquarium world.

 Dedicated breeders have worked to establish different fin types as well as an array of color combinations and patterns that could put a rainbow to shame.
 The possibilities are truly endless.
 Peruse this gallery of male and female betta fish pictures to see plenty of beautiful bettas.

 Take a look at the following pictures, and know that this is just a small sample of the incredible beauty these fish have to offer.